Downtown Compton: History

-1950s-1970s
+1950s–1970s

-Throughout the 1950s to early 1970s Downtown Compton was a major business district and home to many companies.
-During weekends streets would be packed and filled with shoppers, especially during the holidays.
+Throughout the 1950s to early 1970s, Downtown Compton was a major business district and home to many companies.
+During weekends, streets would be packed and filled with shoppers, especially during the holidays.

-1970s-1980s
+1970s–1980s

-During the late '70s the face of Downtown Compton began to take a drastic turn.
-Robberies and ongoing gang violence due to the primarily African-American street gangs the Crips and the Bloods, businesses began to move elsewhere to avoid further problems.
+During the late '70s, the face of Downtown Compton began to take a drastic turn.
+Robberies and ongoing gang violence due to the primarily African-American street gangs, the Crips and the Bloods, businesses began to move elsewhere to avoid further problems.

-1980s-1990s
+1980s–1990s

-During the late 80s the face of Compton began to change after the election of mayor Omar Bradley.
+During the late 80s, the face of Compton began to change after the election of mayor Omar Bradley.
 This included the construction of the Compton Town Center.
-Around this time the Los Angeles County Metro Rail System began adding the finishing touches to the Metro Blue Line that runs straight through Downtown Compton on the median of Willowbrook Avenue.
-This led to the construction of the new Martin Luther King Jr. Transit Center, also located on Willowbrook along with the Metro Blue Line Compton Station.
+Around this time, the Los Angeles Metro Rail system began adding the finishing touches to the Blue Line that runs straight through Downtown Compton on the median of Willowbrook Avenue.
+This led to the construction of the new Martin Luther King Jr. Transit Center, also located on Willowbrook along with Compton station.